Mortgage Basics #Home Buying #Loan Types

 Maximum sustainable employment is measured as the economy operating at its highest level of productive capacity to sustain itself without triggering inflation

-When the BoC increases its key policy interest rate, lenders, in turn, raise their prime rates, which affects variable mortgages and other revolving credit products since those interest rates are tied directly to the Bank of Canada’s policy rate.
+When the BoC increases its key policy interest rate, lenders raise their prime rates, which affects variable mortgages and other revolving credit products since those interest rates are tied directly to the Bank of Canada’s policy rate.

 Any increases to policy rates mean that variable-rate mortgage holders will immediately feel the effects through increased mortgage payments with ARMs or with more of their payment going toward interest and less to the principal with VRMs.

 Rate hikes in quick succession, like what we have experienced over the past year, can seriously strain the finances of those with variable-rate mortgages.
-Not only will payments increase for those with adjustable-rate mortgages, but those with variable-rate mortgages run the risk of hitting their trigger rates and trigger points.
+Payments will increase for those with adjustable-rate mortgages, while those with variable-rate mortgages run the risk of hitting their trigger rates and trigger points as more and more of the payment goes toward interest.

 VRM vs ARM: Why Trigger Rates Only Affect VRMs